 a.
 The Nominating Committee, with approval of the BoD, nominates a slate of candidates for the positions with expiring terms.

 d.
-The Directors elected shall serve no more than two consecutive three-year terms, which terms shall be staggered so that two (2) or three (3) new Directors shall be elected each year.
+The Directors elected shall serve no more than two consecutive three-year terms, which terms shall be staggered so that two (2) new Directors shall be elected each year.
 The number of Directors to be elected in any given year shall be determined by the number of Director’s expiring in that year.
 The Directors shall be elected by the members at a regular meeting or at any special meeting called by the BoD.

 e.
 The nominee receiving the highest number of votes cast in the election shall be elected.